CentreSecuriteIA/tricots/README.md

 ## Usage

-This single file module is a monkey-patch for the openai api that enables:
+This single file module is a monkey-patch for the OpenAI API that enables:
-- Logging of all calls to the openai api
+- Logging of all calls to the OpenAI API
-- Modification of the messages sent to the api before sending them
+- Modification of the messages sent to the API before sending them

 TRICOT contains two main functions:
-- `patch_openai(edit_call)`: Patches the openai api to add logging, with an optional function to edit the list of messages before sending them.
+- `patch_openai(edit_call)`: Patches the OpenAI API to add logging, with an optional function to edit the list of messages before sending them.
 - `new_log_file(path)`: Sets the log file to use, should be before each individual run of the LLM-app to monitor.

 ### Example: Logging multiple runs of an agent while modifying the system prompt